Naveenpatke/Java-/README.md

 i am going to pull the master branch and merge it with my local repository in my local computer.

 now i am going to push this master branch file to my remote repository after thrid pull.

+thsi is my first commit in the master.